TobikoData/sqlmesh/docs/concepts/environments.md

 ## Environments
-Environments are isolated namespaces that allow you to develop and deploy SQLMesh projects.
-If an environment isn't specified, the `prod` environment is used, which does not append a prefix to model names.
-Given a [model](/concepts/models) `db.table`, the `prod` environment would create this model in `db.table`.
-The `dev` environment would be located at `dev__db.table`.
-All environments other than `prod` are considered to be development environments.
+Environments are isolated namespaces that allow you to test and preview your changes.

+SQLMesh differentiates between production and development environments.
+Currently only the environment with the name `prod` is treated by SQLMesh as the production one.
+Environments with other names are considered to be development ones.

-Models in `dev` environments also get a special suffix appended to the schema portion of their names.
-For example, if the model's name is `db.model_a`, it will be available under the name `db__my_dev.model_a` in the `my_dev` environment.
+[Models](/concepts/models) in development environments get a special suffix appended to the schema portion of their names.
+For example, to access data for a model with name `db.model_a` in the target environment `my_dev`, the `db__my_dev.model_a` table name should be used in a query.
+Models in the production environment are referred to by their original names.

-By default, the [`sqlmesh plan`](/concepts/plans) command targets the `prod` environment.
+By default, the [`sqlmesh plan`](/concepts/plans) command targets the production (`prod`) environment.

-## Why use environments?
+## Why use environments
-It is important to be able to iterate and test changes to models with production data.
-Data pipelines can be very complex and can consist of many chained jobs.
-Being able to recreate your entire warehouse with these changes is powerful in order to understand the full impact of your changes, but usually expensive or time consuming.
+Data pipelines and their dependencies tend to grow in complexity over time, and at some point accurately assessing the impact of any given local change becomes quite challenging.
+Pipeline owners may not be aware of all downstream consumers of their pipelines, or may drastically underestimate the impact a change would have.
+That's why it is so important to be able to iterate and test model changes using production dependencies and data, while simultaneously avoiding any impact to existing datasets and/or pipelines that are currently used in production.
+Recreating the entire data warehouse with given changes would be an ideal solution to fully understand their impact, but this process is usually excessively expensive and time consuming.

-SQLMesh environments allow you to easily spin up 'clones' of your warehouse quickly and efficiently.
-SQLMesh understands which models have changed compared to the base environment, and only recomputes/backfills what doesn't already exist.
-Any changes or backfills within this environment **will not impact** other environments.
-However, any work that was done in this environment **can be reused safely** from other environments.
+SQLMesh environments allow you to easily spin up shallow 'clones' of the data warehouse quickly and efficiently.
+SQLMesh understands which models have changed compared to the target environment, and only computes data gaps that have been directly caused by the changes.
+Any changes or backfills within the target environment **do not impact** other environments.
+At the same time any computation that was done in this environment **can be safely reused** in other environments.

-## How do you use an environment?
+## How to use environments
-When running the [plan](/concepts/plans) command, the environment is the first variable.
-You can specify any string as your environment name.
-The only special environment by default is `prod`.
-All other environments will prefix the environment name to all models.
+When running the [plan](/concepts/plans) command, the environment name can be supplied in the first argument.
+An arbitrary string can be used as an environment name.
+The only special environment name by default is `prod`, which refers to the production environment.
+Environment with names other than `prod` are considered to be development environments.

 ### Example
 A custom name can be provided as an argument to create/update a development environment.
 For example, to target an environment with name `my_dev`, run: